 This course is a study of Nineteenth-Century Victorian writing, including poetry, fiction, and non-fictional prose.
 Writers to be considered will include Tennyson, Browning, Arnold, the Rossettis, Carlyle, Mill, Dickens, the Brontes, Eliot, Thackeray, and Hardy.
-(Spring/alternate years)
+(Demand)

 ENGL 707.
 Modern British Fiction